tinatlewisl/Tina-Lewis/content/en/publication/example6/index.md

 ---
-title: "Statistical Inference on Convariate-assisted Sparse Tensor Completion and applications on Network Recovery"
+title: "Statistical Inference on Convariate-assisted Sparse Tensor Completion and application in Ads recommendation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here